bgorlick/lightning-rfc/bolts/10-onion-protocol.md

 +------------------+-----------------------+-----------------+------------...-----------+
 ~~~~

-Routing info is a structure that holds obfuscated versions of the next
-hop's address and the associated HMAC.
+The routing info field is a structure that holds obfuscated versions of the next hop's address and the associated HMAC.
-The routing info is 800 bytes long, i.e., 20 byte MAC and 20 byte address times 20 hops, and has the following structure:
+It is 800 bytes long, i.e., 20 byte MAC and 20 byte address times 20 hops, and has the following structure:

 ~~~~
 +-------------+----------+-------------+----------+-----+--------+